fukata/wp-flickr-press/readme.txt

 9. FullScreen Writing

 == Changelog ==
+= 1.7.8 =
+* Formatting tags insert photo thumbnail search type.
+* Modified to also search to find pictures of otosets in private mode.

 = 1.7.7 =
 * Fixed bug html entities escape photo title at insert thumbnail search type.
 * Fixed bug can not search private photo at list search type.